If you would like to receive the

 medication again, but this time at a slower reduction

-to understand for it to be misinterpreted.
-However,
+understand for it to be misinterpreted.
+However, that is not

-– Most of us take the word gradual to me slowly, but there
+– Most of us take the word gradual to mean slowly, but there

 is a need to give a good example of gradual.
-Imaging you are
+Imagine you are

 in an airplane that is about to descend for the landing.